Facilities & Rental

 In May of 2007, Bishop George Lucas transferred ownership to the Marquette School Board, making Marquette an “independent” Catholic High School.
 The Bishop and Diocese of Springfield in Illinois still have ultimate authority in all matters religious/Catholic, but the School Board with the Principal run the day-to-day operations.

 The recently renovated Commons and Gymnasium is a perfect setting for your next class reunion, trivia fundraiser or wedding reception.
-Please contact Mr. Bob Baird, Vice Principal in charge of facility management at email@example.com to schedule your event.
+To schedule your event please contact Mrs. Meg Miller, MCHS Alumni Relations Coordinator.